franciscrot/dma/interventions.md

 <details markdown="1"><summary>How do the objects around us communicate with each other and with bigger systems?</summary>

 - We are surrounded by invisible conversations between objects.
 Doors, phones, cars, printers, speakers, smart meters, routers, and other devices are constantly exchanging information.
 Information must travel through something physical.
-It moves through wires (USB, Ethernet), light (a TV remote’s infrared flashes), or radio waves (Wi-Fi, Bluetooth, car key fobs).
+It moves through wires (USB, Ethernet), light (a TV remote’s infrared fl)ashes), or radio waves (Wi-Fi, Bluetooth, car key fobs).
 - The **Flipper Zero** is an example of a device for experimenting with these signals.
 It can read and generate infrared, RFID, NFC, and certain sub-GHz radio signals, helping make invisible systems visible.
 - **Security research** is learning how these layers, signals, and infrastructures fit together, then testing them safely and legally.
 You observe, measure, document, and question assumptions — usually on your own devices or with permission.
 - A **signal** is simply timed changes — flashes of light, pulses of voltage, bursts of radio.
 Meaning comes from the pattern.